ImperialCollegeLondon/sharpy/docs/source/content/contributing.md

 4. Commit, push and wait for tests to pass

-5. Merge release candidate branch into `master` branch
+5. Merge release candidate branch into `main` branch

-In the `master` branch:
+In the `main` branch:

 1. Run the [github_changelog_generator](https://github.com/github-changelog-generator/github-changelog-generator) tool locally with the following parameters:
   ```